Loading IndicatorLoading Indicator

 Summary

-• US Commerce Secretary Howard Lutnick said the US has not yet sold Nvidia’s H200 chip to China.
+• US Commerce Secretary Howard Lutnick said the US has not yet sold Nvidia’s H200 chips to China.

-• Markets are focused on how AI semiconductor export restrictions will affect the global semiconductor supply chain and the broader technology rivalry.
+• Markets are focused on how AI chip export restrictions could affect the global semiconductor supply chain and the broader technology race, as well as whether those rules will eventually be eased.

 Forecast Trend Report by Period